Epilepsy & Seizures

 • The disease is found throughout the world, but infection rates are typically higher in areas with limited access to healthcare.

-In the United States, the seroprevalence of Toxoplasma gondii is lower in females than in males.
-In addition, in the United States, it is more prevalent in those of low income, low education, and older age (Owusu-Dommey et al 2021).
-This information may help direct future programs for prevention of vertical transmission of Toxoplasma gondii from mother to fetus.
+In the United States, the seroprevalence of Toxoplasma gondii is higher in males than in females.
+In addition, in the United States, it is more prevalent in those of low income, low education, and older age (62).
+This information may help direct future programs for the prevention of congenital toxoplasmosis.

 Felines, especially domestic cats, serve as the major reservoir of infection in most regions of the world.
 Approximately 20% of cats possess serologic evidence of toxoplasma infection, but only 1% actively shed oocysts.
 Toxoplasma tissue cysts can be found in the skeletal muscle of 20% to 30% of pigs, sheep, and cattle worldwide.

-The parasite is widely distributed and may infect as many as one third of all persons worldwide (22).
+The parasite is widely distributed and may infect as many as one third of all persons worldwide (23).
 The prevalence of antibodies to T gondii in women of child-bearing age varies according to age, geographic location, and dietary practices.
-Approximately 12.5% of the population in Norway, 25% in Finland and Sweden, 27% in New York, and 84% in Paris exhibit serologic evidence of previous infection with T gondii (34).
+Approximately 12.5% of the population in Norway, 25% in Finland and Sweden, 27% in New York, and 84% in Paris exhibit serologic evidence of previous infection with T gondii (38).
 Annual rates of acquired T gondii infection range from less than 1% to 3% or higher per year.
-Infection rates among pregnant women range from approximately 1 per 10,000 in certain areas of the United States to as high as 1 per 100 in France (62; 04; 28).
-Comprehensive serologic screening of newborns in Massachusetts detected a rate of congenital toxoplasmosis of approximately 1 per 12,000 live births (28).
+Infection rates among pregnant women range from as low as 1 per 10,000 in certain areas of the United States to as high as 1 per 100 in France (65; 04; 32).
+Comprehensive serologic screening of newborns in Massachusetts detected a rate of congenital toxoplasmosis of 1 per 12,000 live births (32).
 The overall incidence of maternal toxoplasma infection and, hence, congenital infection, depends on the prevalence of the organism in the environment.

-In addition to environmental factors and gestational timing of infection, genetic factors of the fetus and mother may also play important roles in determining the incidence and severity of congenital toxoplasmosis.
-Polymorphisms in 2 fetal genes, COL2A1 and ABCA4, are associated with ocular and brain disease in congenital toxoplasmosis.
-These 2 genes play roles in brain and eye development.
-Thus, isotypes of these genes may influence the way in which toxoplasmosis disrupts brain and eye development or may affect the ways in which the toxoplasma parasite replicates or disseminates within developing tissues (27).
+In addition to environmental factors and gestational timing of infection, genetic factors of the fetus and mother also play important roles in determining the incidence and severity of congenital toxoplasmosis.
+Polymorphisms in two fetal genes, COL2A1 and ABCA4, are associated with ocular and brain disease in congenital toxoplasmosis.
+These two genes play roles in brain and eye development.
+Thus, isotypes of these genes may influence the way in which toxoplasmosis disrupts brain and eye development or may affect the ways in which the toxoplasma parasite replicates or disseminates within developing tissues (31).

-Genes affecting the immune response–whether maternally derived or fetally derived–may also influence the clinical outcome of congenital toxoplasmosis (43).
+Genes affecting the immune response–whether maternally derived or fetally derived–may also influence the clinical outcome of congenital toxoplasmosis (47).
 For example, the NALP1 gene encodes a protein that forms inflammasomes, an important component of the innate immune response that triggers proinflammatory cytokines on cellular infection.
-Susceptibility for human congenital toxoplasmosis has been linked to allelic differences in NALP1 (77).
+Susceptibility for human congenital toxoplasmosis has been linked to allelic differences in NALP1 (80).
 A study has yielded further evidence regarding the importance of the innate immune response.
-Numbers of CD11b(+) Gr-1(+) cells in the placenta were found to increase significantly on T. gondii infection, thus, suggesting that the innate immune responses is an important part of the immunity against T. gondii infection via the feto-maternal interface (72).
-Furthermore, TLR4 and TLR9 SNPs may protect fetuses against congenital toxoplasmosis, according to a small study (79).
+Numbers of CD11b(+) Gr-1(+) cells in the placenta increased significantly on T gondii infection, thus, suggesting that the innate immune responses is an important part of the immunity against T. gondii infection via the feto-maternal interface (75).
+Furthermore, TLR4 and TLR9 SNPs may protect fetuses against congenital toxoplasmosis, according to a small study (82).

 Controversy has arisen as to whether congenital toxoplasmosis should be included universally in newborn screening.
-Proponents argue that congenital toxoplasmosis should be included in newborn screening because the disorder is (a) relatively common (more common than phenyl ketone urea), (b) easily missed at birth if laboratory testing is not conducted, (c) effectively detected by newborn screening techniques, (d) damaging to the child if the disorder is undetected, and (e) effectively treated by medical therapies (33; 70).
-Others have argued that the incidence of congenital toxoplasmosis is too low to warrant routine surveillance and that there is lack of clear evidence that the benefits of treating asymptomatic infected infants outweigh the risk of harm (23).
+Proponents argue that congenital toxoplasmosis should be included in newborn screening because the disorder is (a) relatively common (more common than phenyl ketone urea), (b) easily missed at birth if laboratory testing is not conducted, (c) effectively detected by newborn screening techniques, (d) damaging to the child if the disorder is undetected, and (e) effectively treated by medical therapies (37; 73).
+Others have argued that the incidence of congenital toxoplasmosis is too low to warrant routine surveillance and that there is lack of clear evidence that the benefits of treating asymptomatic infected infants outweigh the risk of harm (Gilbert and Dezateux 1994).
 Further studies designed to assess the disease burden of congenital toxoplasmosis and the efficacy of treatment will likely be needed before newborn screening for congenital toxoplasmosis becomes universal.
 In some European countries (Austria and France for example) with higher incidence of toxoplasma infections, surveillance programs to monitor for and treat primary gestational infection with toxoplasma gondii are part of mandatory prenatal care.
-Results from the Austrian toxoplasmosis register from 1992 to 2008 revealed a decreased incidence of congenital toxoplasmosis since the implementation of mandatory prenatal screening compared to historical data (reduced from 78 per 10 000 live births to 1 per 10 000 live births) (61).
+Results from the Austrian toxoplasmosis register from 1992 to 2008 revealed a decreased incidence of congenital toxoplasmosis since the implementation of mandatory prenatal screening compared to historical data (reduced from 78 per 10,000 live births to 1 per 10,000 live births) (64).

-• Because congenital toxoplasmosis has the most severe effects on the fetus when the mother is infected early in pregnancy, adequate prevention measures must attempt to educate on exposures even before conception.
+• Because congenital toxoplasmosis has the most severe effects on the fetus when the mother is infected early in pregnancy, adequate prevention measures must educate women regarding the dangers of exposure, even before conception.

 • Effective preventative education measures have focused on proper cooking of meat, safe food preparation, and avoidance of cat feces.